UPDATED: You no longer need an appointment to get a COVID-19 vaccine at Regency Mall

 Statewide coronavirus-related hospitalizations have ticked up slightly, too.

 As of March 21, there were 193 people hospitalized with COVID-19 across the state, according to the Wisconsin Hospitals Association.
-As of Monday, 363 were hospitalized — a total that nearly doubled the total from nearly five weeks prior but remains far below the peak of 2,277 of Nov.
+As of Monday, 363 were hospitalized — a total that nearly doubled the number from nearly five weeks prior but remains far below the peak of 2,277 on Nov.
 17.

 Other local options